If you want to learn How to Grow Papaya tree and all about how to take care of it, here is all the information you need!

 Choosing a Container

-Choose a large 15-20 gallon size container for growing papaya in pots.
-Also, ensure there are enough drainage holes in the bottom before planting.
-A pot that is at least around 18-22 inches in diameter and 16 inches deep should be sufficient.
-If you can get bigger size pots, that is even better–Old drums, barrels, and buckets are also a good choice.
+A pot that is at least around 16-20 inches in diameter and 12-16 inches deep should be sufficient.
+If you can get bigger size pots, that is even better–Old drums, barrels, and buckets are also good choices.

-Sow the seeds directly in the final pot you intend to use for growing papaya tree later because this fruit doesn’t transplant well sometimes.
-All the other growing requirements are given below in the article.
+Sow the seeds directly in the final pot you intend to use for growing papaya trees later because this fruit doesn’t transplant well sometimes.

 Growing Papaya from Seeds